r-o-g-e-r-y-a-n-g/hometown-success-engine/README.md

 ## 🏊🤽🚣🛶⛵🏄🚴🚵🛹🧗🏇⛷️🎿🏂⛸️🏒🥌🛷🧑‍🦽🧑‍🦼🦯🕺💃

-**🤝 Designed and engineered by Roger Yang with Gemini 3 for the Team USA x Google Cloud Hackathon Hackathon.**
+**🤝 Designed and engineered by Roger Yang with Gemini 3 for the Team USA x Google Cloud Hackathon.**